umass-gis/workshops/content/basics-qgis/index.md

 ---
 ## Watch the workshop
 Access to the recordings is limited to members of the UMass Amherst community.
-If you would like to watch the videos but don't have a UMass NetID, send me an email at [rseifried@umass.edu](mailto:rseifried@umass.edu] and I will help you get access.
+If you would like to watch the videos but don't have a UMass NetID, send me an email at [rseifried@umass.edu](mailto:rseifried@umass.edu) and I will help you get access.

 [October 27, 2020 (demo part only)](https://umass-amherst.zoom.us/rec/share/chUT8tzl0ql6BZphX6kVhtN1y4fEKjPbaIKYkC0tMtb-NDPxT7GkrQpRdWFrbuNH.yXRlzTBT4TbwYQTG)